djclarke92/nimrod/README.md

 5. Each modbus device must be set with a unique address (1-254) using the set-address (or set-addres-arm7) tool.
 	A maximum of 254 devices are currently supported across any number of Pi's.
 	The baud rate for each modbus device should be set to 19200, the default is 9600, using the set-address tool.
+6. To build the software run the following command
+	> ./scripts/makerelease.sh x.y.z ["nimrod_host1 [nimrod_host2]"] [copy]
+	where "x.y.z" is the version number you are building, "nimrod_host1 nimrod_host2" is an optional space separated list of hosts to scp the successful package file onto, "copy" will just scp the existing package file, skipping the compile step